-And Temporary help service's market share -- that is its portion of all jobs -- blew past all previous records to 2.06 percent in March, which was almost 0.02 percentage points above last month's reading.
-To see a chart of Temporary help's growth from 1991 to March 2014 and comparing the trend to total employment, click here.
+And Temporary help service's market share -- that is its portion of all jobs -- again reached an all-time high of 2.068 percent in June compared to 2.065 percent in May (it was 2.057 percent in April).
+To see a chart of Temporary help's growth from January 1991 to June 2014 and comparing the trend to total employment, click here.

 (if the chart is unclear, click onit to open in a browser window)

-That 6.7 percent unemployment rate was the result of a labor force that expanded by 503,000, but the number of employed persons increase by almost the same number (up 476,000) as the number of unemployed grew by only 27,000.
-The number not in the labor force declined by 331,000.
+That 6.1 percent unemployment rate was the result of a labor force that grew by only 81,000 as the number of employed persons grew by 407,000 and the number of unemployed persons declined by 325,000.
+The number not in the labor force increased by 111,000.

 Permission is granted to forward this webpage with no changes and the contact and copyright information intact and unchanged.